epfl-ada-2018/project-pizzafels/README.md

 # Dataset

 ​	We would like to use multiple datasets about driving accidents in Switzerland.
-Most of them were found on Federal Statistical Office website.
+Most of them were found on the Federal Statistical Office website.

 The main dataset is gathering swiss aggregated data about car accidents according to various factors such as driver's and victim's profile, road type and condition, causes of accident, state of the driver and road signs.
 This overall dataset contains about 5 million data, and has been split into 4 sub-datasets by the SFO.
 As a result the first step will be to identify and merge columns of interest from these four tables, and exclude useless and heavy additional data from the processed dataframe.